soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "helperText": "Select an avatar to upload from your hard drive" }) %>
 ```
-soa.cm.formButton
+soa.cm.formButton<br/>
-•   `formButton` is a button that appears at the bottom of a form
+* `formButton` is a button that appears at the bottom of a form
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.formButton({
 "name": "Save"
 }) %>
 ```
-soa.cm.fromAndToDatePickersFormRow
+soa.cm.fromAndToDatePickersFormRow<br/>
-•   `fromAndToDatePickersFormRow` is a set of HTML objects that can contain input elements that when clicked show a calendar.
+* `fromAndToDatePickersFormRow` is a set of HTML objects that can contain input elements that when clicked show a calendar.
 The user can pick dates from the calendar to show a "from" date and a "to" date and thus have a date range selected when complete.
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.fromAndToDatePickersFormRow({
     "id":"soa-control-cm-txlogs-timeperiod",